vamshisangam06/ai-interview-coach/README.md

 - STAR method framework for behavioral interviews
 - Open-source AI/ML libraries and tools

-## 📞 Support

-For support, email your.email@example.com or open an issue in the repository.

 ---

 **Made with ❤️ for job seekers worldwide**